tung09hcm/Like-torrent-application/README.md

 ## References
 There is plenty of information on how to write a BitTorrent client available on the Internet.
-These two articles were the real enablers for my implementation:
+These three articles were the real enablers for my implementation:

 * http://www.kristenwidman.com/blog/33/how-to-write-a-bittorrent-client-part-1/